Help The Homeless | Favela Miami

 My personal intention is to educate and engage the Miami Beach community, so together we can find ways to acknowledge and help our Homeless, raise their spirits, renew their self esteem, as well as find proper ways to help so they don’t have to live like castaways on the streets, sleeping on the ground in doorways, rummaging through the garbage, and panhandling just to eke out a meager existence.

 Favela Miami was born to help the Homeless with all these issues and eventually grow to offer assistance to the low income and the elderly (for whom I have special affection).
-It is a work in progress, but I plan to follow models like the city of Albuquerque and San Francisco.
+It is a work in progress.

 When I was 5 years old, my gandma took me to downtown Sao Paulo.
 It was the 1st time I saw a Homeless person.
 He was sitting on the floor, a skinny man, with his arm up, asking for food.
 Everyone walked by without even acknowledging his existence.
 I stopped walking, pulled my granma and asked her to help him.
 She tried to pull me to keep walking.
 I stopped and start yelling: “Can’t anyone see this man?
 He needs help!
 Do something!!”
 My grandma looked at the others staring at us and made “apologetic” gestures, as she kept trying to pull me away…. and away we went.
 I didn’t speak or even looked at her for a week.